refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 ### MPI and OPENMP hybrid

 Remember the `-fopenmp` flag for `mpicc`,(use `-openmp` for the Intel compiler and `-mp` for the PGI compiler) the others are similar to mpi workflow.
-See [here](https://rcc.uchicago.edu/docs/running-jobs/hybrid/index.html) for a demo.
+See [here](https://rcc.uchicago.edu/docs/running-jobs/hybrid/index.html) and [here](https://researchcomputing.princeton.edu/faq/how-to-use-openmpi-with-o) for script demos.

 ### cron like job